Bassiuz/fluctuator-simulator/README.md

-# Let's simulate the tour de France!
+# Let's simulate le Tour de France!

 This very [bodged](https://www.youtube.com/watch?v=lIFE7h3m40U) simulator simulates Fluctuator in pre-modern.
 The decklist is tweakable and the ideal decklist will perform on an average turn 4 kill.